demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 >|---|---|---|---|---|---|---|---|---|---|
 >| <spongobob@demisto.com> | 2019-10-17T13:41:48.487520845Z | Demisto | le10098bf0e311e989190662caec3daa_a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1 | <spongobob@demisto.com> | 2019-10-17T13:41:48.487521161Z | Demisto | private | a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1 | script |

-### 12. cs-falcon-list-files
+### cs-falcon-list-files

----
+***
-Returns a list of put-file ID's that are available for the user in the `put` command.
+Returns a list of put-file IDs that are available for the user in the 'put' command.
 Due to an API limitation, the maximum number of files returned is 100.

 #### Base Command